Mississauga Power

 The Power were relatively unsuccessful in their four years of existence.
 They had a losing record every season and a combined record of 17–55 since relocating to Mississauga.
 The team also had six different coaches during the span.
 In 2012, Oshawa's Brandon Robinson led the league in scoring and was named Rookie of the Year.
 Point guard Omar Strong became the team's all-time leader in three-point field goals, passing former All-NBL Canada selection Nick Okorie, and won the Sixth Man of the Year Award.

 In June 2015, it was announced that the Power franchise sold to Raptors to create of Raptors 905, the NBA Development League affiliate to the Toronto Raptors of the National Basketball Association (NBA).
-The Power's ownership confirmed that they would not continue playing in Mississauga.
 The D-League team would play their home games at the Power's arena, the Hershey Centre.

 Team history

 Beginnings in Oshawa (2011–2013)

 The franchise was established in 2011 as the Oshawa Power, and they played their first season in the National Basketball League of Canada.
 Following the league's additions of the Halifax Rainmen, Saint John Mill Rats, and Quebec Kebs in May 2011, they joined that summer with the London Lightning, Moncton Miracles, and Summerside Storm.

 In a release from the team, they said they chose their nickname because it "epitomizes the force of a community coming together as one."
 Before the start of the 2011–12 NBL Canada season, the Power named former NBA player Mark Strickland their head coach.
 The decision to add Strickland was viewed as a big step forward by President of Basketball Operations Gary Durrant.

 The team decided to select Morgan Lewis with the first overall pick in the 2011 NBL Canada draft.
 Lewis also became the first player to be drafted in NBLC history.
 Along with University of Findlay's star, the Power picked up Blain LaBranche and Kevin Francis that same night.
 LaBranche, who played for the UBC Thunderbirds in college, was known as a strong three-point shooter, while Cleveland State's Francis was noted for his size and attitude.

 In mid-October, Oshawa held two intra-squad games in Pickering High School and G L Roberts Collegiate and Vocational Institute in Ontario.
 Their official 18-man training camp roster featured players the caliber of Lewis, Brandon Robinson, Tut Ruach, Denham Brown, and Omari Johnson.
 Gary Durrant said, "We are very pleased with the guys we have on our training camp roster.
 I can't wait for everyone to see how entertaining and dynamic our guys are.
 Be prepared to be amazed by the Power."
 However, before the season began, Brown signed with Ciclista Olímpico of the Liga Nacional de Básquet in Argentina.
 Durrant called him a "role model to younger players."